 Yes, I want to sleep at night and not worry about money.
 I want to pay my bills on time.
 I want to enjoy retirement.
 I want my wife to be financially secure if she survives me.
 And I don’t want to become a burden on my children.
 But after taking care of all that, my long-term goal is to make the financial life of my children and grandchildren just a little bit easier.

 Richard Quinn blogs at QuinnsCommentary.com.
 Before retiring in 2010, Dick was a compensation and benefits executive.
-His previous blogs include What Motivates Me, Benefits Lost and Double Life.
+His previous articles include What Motivates Me, Benefits Lost and Double Life.
 Follow Dick on Twitter @QuinnsComments.